A Moment Lost to Time: The World Heritage Missions Collection

 Path 2: The Civic Patron – The Grand Acquisition (The Solon’s Council)

-This is the ultimate legacy opportunity for a syndicate or a single major patron to acquire the entire historical archiveโincluding all physical prints, intellectual property, and future royalty rights.
-To fully understand this unparalleled opportunity to shape the cultural landscape of Texas, please review the detailed prospectus.
+This is a rare chance for a group or a single major patron to own the entire historical archive, including all physical prints, intellectual property, and future royalty rights.
+To learn more about this opportunity to shape Texas’s cultural landscape, please read the detailed prospectus.

 Begin the Conversation